 The best way to tell whether your requirements have these desired attributes is to have several project stakeholders carefully review the SRS.
 Different stakeholders will spot different kinds of problems.
 For example, analysts and developers can’t accurately judge completeness or correctness, whereas users can’t assess technical feasibility.

 You’ll never create an SRS in which all requirements demonstrate all these ideal attributes.
 However, if you keep these characteristics in mind while you write and review the requirements, you will produce better requirements documents and you will build better products.

-Jama Software has partnered with Karl Wiegers to share licensed content from his books and articles on our web site via a series of blog posts, whitepapers and webinars.
-Karl Wiegers is an independent consultant and not an employee of Jama.
-He can be reached at http://www.processimpact.com.
-Enjoy these free requirements management resources.
+Jama Software has partnered with Karl Wiegers to share licensed content from his books and articles.
+Karl Wiegers is an independent consultant and not an employee of Jama Software.
+He can be reached at ProcessImpact.com.

 - Best Practices for Change Impact Analysis - September 12, 2022